-The Washington Department of Fish and Wildlife (WDFW) is sponsoring five river restoration projects as part of the Aquatic Species Restoration Plan.
-These projects are taking place on the Skookumchuck, Wynoochee, Satsop, and Newaukum rivers, and on Stillman Creek, a tributary to the South Fork Chehalis River.
-Funding is provided by the Washington State Legislature through the Department of Ecology’s Office of Chehalis Basin.
+The Washington Department of Fish and Wildlife (WDFW) sponsored four river restoration projects as part of the Aquatic Species Restoration Plan.
+These projects are taking place on the Skookumchuck, Wynoochee, and Satsop rivers, and on Stillman Creek, a tributary to the South Fork Chehalis River.
+Funding was provided by the Washington State Legislature through the Department of Ecology’s Office of Chehalis Basin.

 Habitat restoration features